JellyJoe13/Masterthesis_PTIGNN/ReadMe.md

 equivariant.
 (Changing it now would change almost every file which is guaranteed to cause errors, except everything is retested)
 - .gitignore: Prevent pushing of datasets to GitHub repo
 - ReadMe.md: General information and installation instructions

+For more information regarding the implementation (classes, function, etc) please refer to the documentation https://github.com/JellyJoe13/Masterthesis_PTIGNN or directly the source code.

 ## Notebook information: